 Röckenwagner’s baking skills shine in this book, particularly in the bread and holiday sections.
-The pages in Das Fest will be well worn as the holidays draw nearer.
+The pages in Das Fest will be well worn as the holidays draw near.
 There is also a detailed guide on how to make traditional pretzels.
 In the pantry chapter, you will find a guide to common ingredients, flours, and basic cooking techniques along with recipes for various stocks, condiments, and sauces.

-Buchteln are Austrian pull-apart rolls that are stuffed with various fillings.
+Buchteln are Austrian pull-apart rolls stuffed with various fillings.
 I went with the traditional apricot filling, but other jams, chocolate, or poppyseed paste can also be used.
 Röckenwagner noted that they were even filled with lottery tickets in the 1800s.
 If you want to go completely traditional, you can serve these rolls as a dessert with a vanilla cream sauce.

-These rolls can also be prepared the night before and refrigerated until ready to bake the next morning.
+The Buchteln can also be prepared the night before and refrigerated until ready to bake the next morning.
 Allow them to sit at room temperature for an hour before baking.